 If you’re looking for a bit more brain power, look no further than your own fridge.
 Foods like oily fish, broccoli, blueberries and walnuts are all well known for boosting brain activity.

-You can also try ‘Boost’.
-Scientifically formulated to reduce tiredness and fatigue, Boost is a daily supplement you can take on the go to support your mental performance and give you the energy you need to perform.
+You can also try Boost, a daily supplement you can take on the go to support your mental performance and give you the energy you need to perform.